ICT4LT Module

 WebCEF gives:

 Adaptive tests aim to assess language competence by asking questions based on the student's response to previous ones.
 If the student gets the answer right, a harder question is asked and vice-versa.
 This process claims to quickly find the level of a student in order to assist schools in placing the student in a suitable class.
-Brigham Young University in the US has pioneered web-based adaptive language testing for placement using it's WebCAPE system: http://webcape.byu.edu.
+Brigham Young University in the US has pioneered web-based adaptive language testing for placement using its WebCAPE system.
 An example in Spanish is shown below:

 Figure 3: Screenshot, WebCAPE